14 basic cuts of vegetables with sizes

 The mincing technique is used where food ingredients are finely divided into uniform pieces.
 Minced food is normally smaller than dice or chopped.
 Mincing is the ideal technique for aromatics, such as onion, garlic, and ginger, it is used when a paste texture is required.

-Use: As herbs, Stuffing, Garnish
+Use: As a herbs, Stuffing, Garnish

 9. Crushing